at5500/flashback/README.md

 ### Conversations & Messaging

 The main workspace where operators communicate with customers in real-time.
-View all conversations in a sidebar with status indicators (Active, Waiting, Closed), exchange messages with full history and timestamps, see typing indicators and delivery confirmations, and access user information including name, phone, and country.
+View all conversations in a sidebar with status indicators (Active, Waiting, Closed), exchange messages with full history, see typing indicators and delivery confirmations, and access user information including name, phone, and country.

 <div align="center">
   <a href="docs/screenshots/conversations.png">